An enhanced Euler characteristic of sutured instanton homology: Introduction

 \subsection{Organization and sketch of the proofs}

 \quad

 Suppose $(M,\ga)$ is a balanced sutured manifold.
-To deal with $SHM(M,\ga)$ and $SHI(M,\ga)$ together, we use formal sutured homology $\shg(M,\ga)$ constructed in \cite{LY2021}.
-Its construction is based on the following three axioms: \begin{itemize} \item (A1) the adjunction inequality axiom; \item (A2) the surgery exact triangle axiom; \item (A3) the canonical $\intg_2$-grading axiom. \end{itemize} These axioms are motivated by the necessary properties of a Floer theory that are used to build a sutured homology for balanced sutured manifolds.
-A $(3+1)$-TQFT is called a \textbf{Floer-type} theory if it satisfies (A1)-(A3).
-For example, instanton theory, monopole theory, and Heegaard Floer theory are all Floer-type theories and the corresponding formal sutured homologies of $(M,\ga)$ are denoted by respectively.
-The former two are not new and we have The last one $\shfb(M,\ga)$ was used to build a bridge between $SHI(M,\ga)$ and $SFH(M,\ga)$ in \cite{LY2021} and we have
+To sutured instanon and monopole homology together, we use $\shg(M,\ga)$ to denote both $\shi(M,\ga)$ and $\shm(M,\ga)$ (\textit{c.f.} \cite[Section 2.1]{li2019tau}, see also \cite{baldwin2015naturality}).
+It is a projectively transitive system, where each space in the system is isomorphic to $SHI(M,\ga)$ (for $\shi(M,\ga)$) and $SHM(M,\ga)$ (for $\shm(M,\ga)$).
+Note that it is different from the formal sutured homology $\shib(M,\ga)$ and $\shmb(M,\ga)$ for instanton and monopole theory constructed in \cite{LY2021} because formal sutured homology corresponds to the untwisted theory in Baldwin and Sivek's construction \cite{baldwin2015naturality}, where $\shg(M,\ga)$ corresponds to the twisted theory in \cite{baldwin2015naturality}.
+However, we have the equalities for graded Euler characteristics from \cite[Theorem 7.7 and Theorem 9.21]{baldwin2015naturality} Hence the results for graded Euler characteristics of formal sutured homology in \cite{LY2021} can be applied to $\shg(M,\ga)$.
+In particular, we have

+\brem In the previous version of this paper, we used the formal sutured homology to carry out proofs in the paper, but then noticed that some constructions might involve closures of balanced sutured manifolds of different genera.
+Moreover, the proof of the functoriality of contact gluing maps in \cite{li2018gluing} involves closures obtained from disconnected auxillary surfaces, which can only be handled by a genus one version of Floer's excision theorem that is available in the twisted theory .
+Hence in the current version, we use the twisted theory $\shg(M,\ga)$, which relates closures of different genera and closures with possibly disconnected auxillary surfaces. \erem

-In Section \ref{Section: Formal sutured homology}, we review the construction of $\shg(M,\ga)$, the gradings on $\shg(M,\ga)$ associated to admissible surfaces, and the maps on $\shg(-M,-\ga)$ associated to contact handle attachments (called \textbf{contact gluing maps}).
+In Section \ref{Section: Formal sutured homology}, we review basic properties of $\shg(M,\ga)$, the gradings on $\shg(M,\ga)$ associated to admissible surfaces, and the maps on $\shg(-M,-\ga)$ associated to contact handle attachments (called \textbf{contact gluing maps}).
 Since we will use contact gluing maps frequently, it is more convenient to consider $(-M,-\ga)$, the sutured manifold with the reverse orientation.
 Hence we state all results with a minus sign.